 The report:

-Review of Finland’s emissions reduction pathway, taking into account the role of non-CO2 greenhouse gases and indirect sink effects (English summary forthcoming)
+Review of Finland’s emissions reduction pathway, taking into account the role of non-CO2 greenhouse gases and indirect sink effects (in Finnish with English summary)